Green Eggs and Ham (TV series): Casting

 On February 19, 2019, the cast of the series was announced with Adam DeVine and Michael Douglas voicing the lead roles while Diane Keaton, Ilana Glazer, Eddie Izzard, Tracy Morgan, Daveed Diggs, John Turturro, Jeffrey Wright and Jillian Bell would have supporting roles.

 Music

 The music for the series is composed by David Newman, who previously composed the score for The Cat in the Hat (2003).
 It is Newman's first score for a television series, as well as his first score for an animated project since Ice Age (2002).
+For the first season, Newman conducted the score, performed by at least a 79-piece ensemble of the Hollywood Studio Symphony and recorded at the Eastwood Scoring Stage at Warner Bros.
+Studios, while the scoring session for the show's season finale took place in the Newman Scoring Stage at Fox Studios.